Primary protein

 Ground beef

-This ground beef, rice, and spinach dog food recipe is a useful next-step option for owners who want a richer homemade batch than chicken and rice.
+Use this ground beef, rice, and spinach dog food recipe when you want a richer homemade batch than chicken and rice.
 It keeps the recipe structure simple, but the beef changes the fat level enough that calories and portion size matter more.

 Primary protein